 100 years of aviation and turning old machines into gold

-In November 1919, 100 years ago, Qantas Airlines launched its first commercial flight in Australia, setting off a century of innovation in aviation.
+In November 1919, 100 years ago, Qantas (known then as Queensland and Northern Territory Airline Services) launched its first commercial flight in Australia, setting off a century of innovation in aviation.
 Indeed, aviation has come a long way since its beginnings, as planes were built to fly further and faster, linking Australians to one another across the country and the globe.

 From medical professionals with clients across the country to those who operate along the supply chain, businesses have taken note of the benefits of air travel.
 It's become even more clear that, unlike other vehicles, airplanes can be used for several decades after they were first constructed.